tBaxter/questions-for-employers/README.md

 **What’s the biggest challenge the team has gone through in the last year?
 Does the team currently feel optimistic about what's next?** Useful for getting a sense of team morale and working conditions.

 **Is this a new role?** If so, follow up with more questions about how the company plans to get buy-in for this new role and support the people in it.
 If not, see if you can learn more about why the person left.
 Best case is they were promoted up, meaning this role can lead to similar opportunities for you.
+This can be useful to understand how well-defined the position is and if it's a position set up for success.

+Follow-ups:
+* If this is a replacement position, what happened to the former employee?
+How long were they in the role?
+* If it's a new position, how is the company supporting it?
+What does success look like?

 **How does the organization reward employees?** Is it a star system / team-oriented / equity-based / bonus-based / golf-clap-based?
 Does it reward individual performance?
 Team performance?
 Is the reward tangible and real?
 How does the company demonstrate to an employee that they are an asset to the company?